-The collar badges are miniatures of the Canadian Military Police cap badge, brass CANADA titles are worn on the epaulettes.
+The collar badges are miniatures of the Canadian Military Police cap badge, brass CANADA and MFP titles are worn on the epaulettes.
 Buttons are the Canadian General Service pattern.
 A whistle is carried in the left breast pocket, attached to a lanyard on the left shoulder.
-A single brass wound stripe is worn on the left cuff.
+A Good Conduct chevron and a single brass wound stripe are worn on the left cuff.
+A red and black overseas pattern MP brassard is worn.

 Collar detail showing the method of wear for the CMPC collar badge.